 Donna and her team oversee and support the administration, ICT, HR, asset and financial management of the national office and the regional offices.
 She is responsible for consistent administrative policies and procedures for the whole organisation and for the systems that support regional administration.

-Robbie Ross National Fundraising Manager
+Chris Green National Marketing and Fundraising Manager

-Nita Brown National Māori Health Advisor
+Nita Brown General Manager Māori Health

 Nita primarily focuses on stroke prevention, reducing risks and the impact of stroke among whanau Māori throughout the country.
 Nita builds relationships with Māori health organisations such as Whānau Ora, GPs and Disability Support Services to support stroke prevention.
 She has years of experience in public health and over 20 years’ experience in education.

-Don Scandrett Northern Region General Manager
+Don Scandrett General Manager Northern Region

 Don has managed the Northern region of the Stroke Foundation for more than six years.
 He oversees the Stroke Foundation’s team of Community Stroke Advisors in Auckland and Northland.
 He was previously the Fundraising Manager for St John Northern Region, Marketing & Business Manager for the Coastguard Northern region, and Events & Sponsorship Manager at Harbour Sport.